adrn/gala/docs/dynamics/orbits-in-detail.rst

 Orbits
 ======

-The `~gary.dynamics.Orbit` subclasses all inherit the functionality described above from `~gary.dynamics.PhaseSpacePosition`, but similarly, at present only the `~gary.dynamics.CartesianOrbit` is fully implemented.
+The `~gala.dynamics.Orbit` subclasses all inherit the functionality described above from `~gala.dynamics.PhaseSpacePosition`, but similarly, at present only the `~gala.dynamics.CartesianOrbit` is fully implemented.
 There are some differences between the methods and some functionality that is particular to the orbit classes.

-A `~gary.dynamics.CartesianOrbit` is initialized much like the `~gary.dynamics.CartesianPhaseSpacePosition`. `~gary.dynamics.CartesianOrbit`s can be created with just position and velocity information, however now the interpretation of the input object shapes is different.
-Whereas an input position with shape ``(2,128)`` to a `~gary.dynamics.CartesianPhaseSpacePosition` represents 128, 2D positions, for an orbit it would represent a single orbit's positions at 128 timesteps::
+A `~gala.dynamics.CartesianOrbit` is initialized much like the `~gala.dynamics.CartesianPhaseSpacePosition`. `~gala.dynamics.CartesianOrbit`s can be created with just position and velocity information, however now the interpretation of the input object shapes is different.
+Whereas an input position with shape ``(2,128)`` to a `~gala.dynamics.CartesianPhaseSpacePosition` represents 128, 2D positions, for an orbit it would represent a single orbit's positions at 128 timesteps::